charlesportwoodii/libsodium-uwp/README.md

     ```

 ## Documentation

 See the [docs](docs/) folder for complete documentation on how to use this library.

 ## Notes

 `libsodium` requires the [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 This library is currently a work in progress.
 While many libsodium functions are implemented, not are all.
 See the [docs](docs/) folder for more information.
+Also see the [releases](/releases) page for more information and details as to what is available on Nuget, as the `master` branch may be ahead of what is available there.

 ## License